Skip to main content

 How should I prepare for wisdom teeth removal?

-If you are undergoing IV sedation, be sure to follow your pre-operative instructions closely.
+If you are undergoing anesthesia, be sure to follow your pre-operative instructions closely.
 You are to have nothing to eat or drink after 12:00 midnight the night before your appointment—not even a sip of water.
 A responsible adult must accompany you to the office, stay in the office during your procedure, and take you home.
 This adult should remain with you for 24 hours while you’re still under the effects of anesthesia.

 What can I expect during recovery after having wisdom teeth removed?